shervinea/cheatsheet-translation/hu/refresher-linear-algebra.md

 **22. Transpose ― The transpose of a matrix A∈Rm×n, noted AT, is such that its entries are flipped:**

-&#10230; Transzponálás -- Az A∈Rm×n mátrix transzponáltját AT-vel jelöljük, és azt a mátrixot értjük alatta, mely az A elemeinek főátlóra való tükrözésével keletkezik:
+&#10230; Transzponálás ― Az A∈Rm×n mátrix transzponáltja (jel.: AT) alatt azt a mátrixot értjük, mely az A elemeinek főátlóra való tükrözésével keletkezik:

 <br>